ppy/osu-wiki/wiki/Help_Center/en.md

 1. Click the Options menu button in-game
 2. Type 'ignore' to filter the options listing to the "Chat Ignore List" section.
-3. Simply add the offending user's username to that list, making sure to separate multiple entries with spaces between them (RudePerson1 RudePerson2).
+3. Add the offending user's username to the list, separating each new user with a space, and replacing any spaces in their name with underscores (The Gatekeeper becomes The_Gatekeeper for example).
 4. You're done!
 You'll no longer see public chat messages from any users added onto that list, nor receive private messages from them.

 #### Block all non-friends from sending private messages in-game

-If you wish to prevent anyone not on your friendslist from sending you private messages (useful if you are a streamer), follow the following steps. **Please note: moderators are not affected by this functionality and may PM you regardless.**
+If you wish to prevent anyone not on your friendslist from sending you private messages, follow the following steps. **Please note: moderators are not affected by this functionality and may always PM you regardless.**

 1. Click the Options menu button in-game
 2. Type "block" to filter the options listing to the "In-game Chat" section.